-CTC Resources
+Connected Resources

-At Connecting Through Conversation, we are dedicated to providing educators with resources to transform student behavior so you can create a school community where students and educators thrive.
+At Connecting Through Conversation, we are dedicated to providing educators with resources to transform student behavior so that you can create a school community where students and educators thrive.
 Our FREE downloadable resources are designed to equip teachers, administrators, and any school staff with the tools they need to build a culture of connection.

 Enjoy these resources alongside our book, "Connecting Through Conversation: A Playbook for Talking with Students," to facilitate your own training and enhance the impact of our comprehensive strategies.
 By utilizing our free downloadable resources, educators can gain new insights and techniques to navigate behavioral challenges with more confidence and effectiveness and ensure student interactions are more joyful, meaningful, and connected.